aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/communication-channels.md

 ## Discord

-The DSWB Discord channel is where community members interact and communicate amongnst each other.
+The DSWB Discord channel is where community members interact and communicate amongst each other.
 We also have dedicated channels for the different WGs within the community.

 We have a page dedicated to explaining more about how we use Discord.
 Find out more information [here](https://aphrc-dswb.github.io/dswb-open-science-capacity-wg/discord).

 ## Different Community Meetings

-**Different kinds of meetings** are hosted within DSWB, as [listed here](https://www.google.com/search?q=./dswb-meetings.md).
+**Different kinds of meetings** are hosted within DSWB, as [listed here](https://dswb.africa/dswb-events/).

 Monthly project-wide meetings offer updates on the project’s progress, achievements, and upcoming events.
 Presentations by different team representatives provide a digestible format for community members, offering a snapshot of recent developments within DSWB.